 What is Fashion Photography?

 The world of fashion photography is fast-paced.
 It focuses on portraiture, posing, extensive lighting, beautiful locations and clothing.

 This genre is evolving and changing as many photographers find their own aesthetic.

 You may have heard of Mario Testino, Jurgen Teller, Nick Knight or Helmut Newton.
 But there are thousands of other photographers trying to make a name for themselves.

+Like most areas, you need time and patience to learn.
 If you’re interested in learning all about fashion photography, from equipment to poses to post-processing, keep reading this guide.

 Camera equipment in fashion photography is important.
 But it all depends on what you are doing with the final images.
 Are they for editorial purposes?

 Will they be blown up and shown on the side of buildings?
 Or is the sole purpose to be shown on social media for the online world?

 All these questions influence your equipment needs.
 If you take fashion photography seriously, you will be looking for either full frame or medium-format cameras with higher resolution.